silviurdr/memory-game-biathlon/README.md

 ### Tips

-- Don't get intimidated if you've never seen a biathlete ever.
+- Don't get intimidated if you've never seen a biathlete before.
 I've made the game easy, using hints which will help you match the biathlete siblings (same costume color/design, country flags on caps, twins and other similiraties you'll discover fast).